thevalidcode/validstart/README.md

 ## Technologies Used

-Validstart itself is built on a solid foundation of modern JavaScript technologies:
+ValidStart itself is built on a solid foundation of modern JavaScript technologies:

 | Category          | Technology   | Description                                          | Link                                                                                                               |
 | :---------------- | :----------- | :--------------------------------------------------- | :----------------------------------------------------------------------------------------------------------------- |